 01. Fixing the Budget Before Buying a DSLR

 But, if you’re not careful, they can cost a lot more money than you think.
 In case you’re just a beginner, you shouldn’t spend a lot of money on a high-end camera.
 Instead, you should buy a low-cost but powerful camera.
 This helps you learn the basics and discover your true passion for photography.

 After knowing them, you can then shift to an expensive and more professional camera.
-So, first, fix the budget for the camera along with the equipment.
-Otherwise, you’ll end up spending a lot of money, more than you thought.
+So, first, set a clear budget for your camera and accessories.
+Otherwise, you may end up spending more than you planned.

 02. Know the Size of the Sensor